 Looking for free things to do in Edinburgh?
 The capital of Scotland is a magical place to spend a weekend or go for a honeymoon.
-However, this kind of popularity also means that Edinburgh tends to be quite pricey in terms of accommodation and nightlife.
+However, this kind of popularity also means that the Scottish capital tends to be quite pricey in terms of accommodation and nightlife.

-There are many options for those of you who do not wish to splurge while they are in town.
+There are many options for those of you who do not wish to splurge you are visiting Edinburgh.
 So many that we wrote a whole article!
 Let’s see some of the best things to do in Edinburgh for free during your short break.

 Admire the collection of the National Museum of Scotland

 Whether you are a budget traveller or not, this should already be on your to-do list!
 The National Museum of Scotland is free to visit and has galleries spanning all types of themes, including technology, art, science and Dolly the first-ever cloned sheep.